fredericlw/IndieStudio/readme.md

 ## 🎮 Controller support notes 🎮

-* If a player N choses "Controller" as input module, the game will look for the Nth controller.
+* If player N choses "Controller" as input module, the game will look for the Nth controller.
 * Left joystick and D-pad have the same behavior (move player).
 * Right trigger to drop bombs.